proflamyt/300days-of-hacking/Topic31/UrchinSec/README.md

 ```

-Walking back, we can see the "encrypt_flag_with_signature() takes in the flag, key and randomly generated iv and produce a ciphertext which contains the "iv_hex + encrypted_hex + signature" .
-The vulnerability arise from how the signature;
+Walking back, we can see the "encrypt_flag_with_signature() takes in three argument the flag, key and randomly generated iv and produce a ciphertext which contains the "iv_hex + encrypted_hex + signature" .
+The vulnerability in this code arise from how the signature was generated, the signature is the xor of the IV and the key, two of which were provided in the ciphertext.

 signature = iv + key